 About the Stanford Associates

-Stanford Associates is an honorary organization of more than 2,200 Stanford alumni who have demonstrated significant and long-standing volunteer service to the University.
+Stanford Associates is an honorary organization of just over 2,600 Stanford alumni who have demonstrated significant and long-standing volunteer service to the University.

 In 1935, Stanford Associates was founded by a group of committed alumni who wanted to volunteer for the University.